Skip to content

 Accelerating Secure and Privacy Preserving Computations

 Data privacy and security have gained widespread attention in recent years.
-This has had implications on data intensive applications in healthcare, financial transactions, recommendation systems, etc., that rely on cloud platforms for implementations.
-Data security becomes a critical concern when uploaded data or results returned from the cloud are sensitive and confidential.
-Encryption of data provides protection for data in transit.
+This has had implications on data-intensive applications in healthcare, financial transactions, recommendation systems, etc., which rely on cloud platforms for implementation.
+Data security becomes critical when uploaded data or results returned from the cloud are sensitive and confidential.
+Encryption of data protects data in transit.
 However, as cloud platforms are public, shared resources, the application’s data remains vulnerable if decoded on the cloud platform for execution.

 Picture of secure computation

-A new class of cryptosystems, known as Homomorphic Encryption (HE) provides a potential solution to these challenges.
-HE allows arbitrary computations on encrypted data, without requiring access to the secret key.
-This enables the cloud to evaluate functions on the encrypted data without needing to or having the capability of decrypting the data, thereby, guaranteeing end to end privacy.
+A new class of cryptosystems, known as Homomorphic Encryption (HE), provides a potential solution to these challenges.
+HE allows arbitrary computations on encrypted data without requiring access to the secret key.
+This enables the cloud to evaluate functions on the encrypted data without needing to or having the capability of decrypting the data, guaranteeing end-to-end privacy.

-Computations on encrypted data in HE-DNN are computationally demanding and require significant hardware resources due to the need for high degree polynomials to achieve desired security level.
-In, addition, the computations are data intensive and require fast access to large amount of data.
+Computations on encrypted data are computationally demanding and require significant hardware resources due to the need for high-degree polynomials to achieve the desired security level.
+In addition, the computations are data intensive and require fast access to large amounts of data.

-Heterogeneous architectures consisting of CPUs and FPGAs have become popular as they integrate the general-purpose processing power of CPUs with energy-efficient, fine-grained parallelism of FPGAs.
-In this project, our focus is to exploit these architectures to accelerate privacy preserving Machine Learning models.
-We are focused on developing novel algorithmic, architectural and memory optimizations to accelerate kernels that are key to HE computations such as Number Theoretic Transform (NTT), polynomial operations, HE-Convolutions, etc.
+Heterogeneous architectures consisting of CPUs and FPGAs have become popular as they integrate the general-purpose processing power of CPUs with the energy-efficient, fine-grained parallelism of FPGAs.
+This project focuses on exploiting these architectures to accelerate privacy-preserving Machine Learning (ML) models.
+The project is structured into three levels: HE operations, HE ML models, and HE framework.

 Areas of Interest: